valentjn/ltex/pages/index.md

 <a href="https://github.com/valentjn/ltex-ls" class="no-external">![stars](https://badgen.net/github/stars/valentjn/ltex-ls)</a>&nbsp;
 <a href="https://github.com/valentjn/ltex-ls/issues" class="no-external">![open issues](https://badgen.net/github/open-issues/valentjn/ltex-ls?label=open/closed%20issues&color=blue)</a>&nbsp;<a href="https://github.com/valentjn/ltex-ls/issues" class="no-external">![closed issues](https://badgen.net/github/closed-issues/valentjn/ltex-ls?label=)</a>

-**LTeX** provides offline grammar checking of various markup languages in Visual Studio Code using [LanguageTool&nbsp;(LT)](https://languagetool.org/).
+**LTeX** provides offline grammar checking of various markup languages using [LanguageTool&nbsp;(LT)](https://languagetool.org/).
+LTeX can be used standalone as a command-line tool, as a language server using the Language Server Protocol (LSP), or directly in various editors using extensions.

 LTeX currently supports BibTeX, LaTeX, Markdown, Org, reStructuredText, R Sweave, and XHTML documents.

 The difference to regular spell checkers is that LTeX not only detects spelling errors, but also many grammar and stylistic errors such as: